thelabuzov/100-days-of-code/log.md

 ### Day 9: August 27, 2021

-**Today's Progress**: Finally finished building the site, created a page footer and optimized the code.
+**Today's Progress**: Finally finished building website, created a page footer and optimized the code.

 **Thoughts**: Now I realized that I need to code every day so as not to give up and not forget anything.